scherler/jw17boseed/src/docs/Slide1.md

 ![Extension](./images/extensionpoint.png)

 1. `jenkins-js-extension.yaml` - Extension Point definition file.
-Needs to be placed in `src/main/js` (the root of your JavaScript source).
+Needs to be placed in `src/main/js` (the root of your JavaScript source) in order "picked up" by Blue Ocean.
 1. The `.jsx` component file that implements the Extension Point.
 Placed relative to `jenkins-js-extension.yaml`.
 The `.jsx` file contains a [React] component needs `export default class Logo extends Component`.

 ## jenkins-js-extension.yaml

-The implementation of an extension point is declare/define in `jenkins-js-extension.yaml` in order "picked up" by Blue Ocean.

 ```yaml
 #